MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 * **Rapid inner-loop iterations**: Optimizes the process of making changes to the app design and bot logic without having to redeploy the bot to the cloud.

-* **Mock data and activities**: The Test Tool makes it easy to accomplish a test for complex scenarios such as **Send a welcome message when a new member joins the channel** by using mock data and built-in and custom activity triggers.
+* **Mock data and activities**: The Test Tool makes it easy to test complex scenarios, such as sending a welcome message when a new member joins the channel, using mock data and activity triggers.

 * **Reliable**: The Test Tool is reliable as the bot's Adaptive Card utilizes the same rendering technology as in Teams.